UKHomeOffice/callisto-docs/decisions/scaling-storage.md

 ## Summary

 ### Issue
-We want our storage layer to scale with minimal manual intervention so that Callisto end users expereince consistent response times
+We want our storage layer to scale with minimal manual intervention so that Callisto end users experience consistent response times

 ### Decision
 WIP